-- Become more familiar and more comfortable with each other. - Know about the TETEA Project and the purpose of the discussion group. - Consider our role in building a healthier, safer and violence free community. - Agree on norms for the group that encourage inclusion, mutual learning, respect and participation.

-• Develop a vision of a healthy, safe, violence free community and motivate participants to achieve that vision.
+- Become more familiar and more comfortable with each other. - Know about the TETEA Project and the purpose of the discussion group. - Consider our role in building a healthier, safer and violence free community. - Agree on norms for the group that encourage inclusion, mutual learning, respect and participation. - Identify shared hopes and dreams for participants' families and community. - Develop a vision of a healthy, safe, violence free community and motivate participants to achieve that vision.

-Findings on social norms assessment for the specific county
+Findings on social norms assessment for the specific county.